PierreJzql/PierreJzql/README.md

 <br/>Eventually I would do the front part to replace the template used.
 I would also set up a noSQL database for data management.

 ### Api Rest
-Technical Test for the Starup TicTacTrip
+Technical Test for the Starup TicTacTrip.

 👨🏽‍💻: Typescript, Node.JS
 <br/>Realization of a REST API in 7 days receiving a text and returning it justified every 80 characters.
 The user must provide their email address to authenticate and access the API, with a daily limit of 80,000 words.